Click Here To Schedule A Consultation

 The answer is not straightforward when patients ask whether Xeomin is better than Botox.
 Xeomin and Botox are both extremely effective treatments cosmetically to reduce the appearance of dynamic wrinkles on the face and medically to treat various conditions, such as muscle spasticity across the body.
 Neither treatment is inherently “better” than the other, but depending on the medical condition or particular cosmetic need, one may work better to treat your specific needs.

-When it comes to treating fine lines and wrinkles on the face, both Xeomin and Botox are FDA approved to treat frown lines that appear between the eyes and other dynamic facial wrinkles.
+When it comes to treating fine lines and wrinkles on the face, both Xeomin and Botox are FDA-approved for treating frown lines that appear between the eyes and other dynamic facial wrinkles.
 Botox has also been specifically FDA-approved to treat forehead lines and crow’s feet, though Xeomin can also be used as an off-label treatment for these wrinkles.
 While both Xeomin and Botox are extremely effective in their results, Xeomin is faster acting and lasts longer than Botox.
 Additionally, patients may develop an immunity to the preservative proteins found in Botox, rendering the treatment ineffective over time.
 For those patients, Xeomin is the better option for long-term treatment.

 Medically, both Xeomin and Botox are approved to treat muscle spasms in the neck, eyelids, and upper lip.
 However, there are medical conditions for which each is uniquely approved to treat.
 Xeomin is FDA-approved to treat excessive drooling in adults and children, but Botox is not.
 For patients struggling with that condition, Xeomin is the better treatment option.
 Botox, on the other hand, is uniquely FDA-approved to treat overactive bladder, chronic migraines, and excessive sweating.
 For that reason, Botox is the better treatment option for those treatments.